-1. Date shown is date of most recent rating action or affirmation.
+1. Dates shown in the table above are the dates of the most recent rating action or affirmation.

 Assured Guaranty Overview Underlying Value: High-Quality Investment Portfolio

 Predominately consists of highly rated, fixed maturity and short-term investments, and cash; 50% rated AA or higher